 Toddy Cold Brew System

-The Toddy system is a little bit messier than a lot of other cold brew makers, but baristas have used the Toddy for cold brewing coffee for over 50 years.
-It comes with a brewing container, a glass carafe, felt filters, a rubber stopper and optional paper filters (which we strongly suggest unless you like scooping out muddy grounds).
+The Toddy system is a bit messier than most other cold brew makers, but baristas have used the Toddy for cold brewing coffee for over 50 years.
+It comes with a brewing container, a glass carafe, felt filters, a rubber stopper and optional paper filters (which we strongly recommend unless you like scooping out muddy grounds).
 To brew, pour coffee grounds into the brewing container and let steep for up to 24 hours.
 To decant, remove the rubber stopper from the bottom of the brewing container and let drip into the accompanying carafe.
-Be fast due to the reality that coffee will spurt out immediately once the stopper is removed.
+Be fast because coffee will spurt out immediately once the stopper is removed.
 The felt filters last for around three months, and using the paper filter will expand its longevity while making cleanup clean.

 This article firstly appeared on this page.